 For example, it would be like standing in a closed garage with a car engine running, filling the garage with carbon monoxide.
 Then imagine someone telling you not to open the garage door since the rapid reduction in carbon monoxide levels is more harmful than reducing the carbon monoxide levels by 20%.
 The scenario is the same.
 The fish and other tank inhabitants are swimming in a toxic substance that will kill based on exposure.

-To avoid the urgent need to have to reduce high toxic nitrate levels, it is much easier to following regular maintenance and water change routines.
-If you are in a position where everything you have tried does not seem to work and your nitrates continue to be a problem, you might try this water change method out.
+Of course, the best way to avoid the urgent need to have to reduce toxic nitrate levels is to follow a regular maintenance and water change routine.
+If you find you are in a position where everything you have tried does not seem to work and rising nitrate levels continue to be a problem, give this water change method a try.

-We wanted to see what the results and effects would be of performing this water change process as quickly as possible.
-No problems resulted.
-However, if you are concerned about "shocking" your tank inhabitants, you can always perform this process over a period of time (waiting a few days between each water change process) until the nitrates are reduced.
+You can be conservative while using this method, too. if you are concerned about "shocking" your tank inhabitants, you can always perform this process over a period of time (waiting a few days between each water change process) until the nitrate is reduced.